 The Master of Divinity (MDiv) degree stands at the center of the School of Divinity's degree offerings.
-The program prepares students through diverse ministry experiences and theological perspectives for religious leadership.
+The program prepares students through diverse ministry experiences and theological perspectives for religious leadership in diverse congregational, chaplaincy, and not-for-profit settings.
 The program encourages students to engage the rich histories and traditions of Christian congregations, to increase awareness and understanding of issues facing churches in their local and global contexts, and to integrate their knowledge of varied theological and ministry disciplines with what they encounter in ministry settings and in the world.